willi84/angular-forms/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.

 ## Goal
 This project should provide a simple but powerful real world solution of reactive forms in Angular, where are used reusable and configurable components.
-It should also be test-driven.
+It should also be test-driven.  :raised_hands: